Guide to Buying the Perfect Picture Mount

 Choose the quality of your picture mount

-If you want a top quality mount that will not cause any adverse effects to your artwork even after many years of contact, you should look at the Museum mounts, which are Level 1 Cotton Rag board with no paper fibres or lignin present.These have been rigorously tested to be free of any chemicals, acids or alkalies that could affect your artworks.
+If you want a top-quality mount that will not cause any adverse effects to your artwork, even after many years, you should consider our Museum mounts.
+These are Level 1 Cotton Rag boards with no paper fibres or lignin present.
+They have been rigorously tested to be free of any chemicals, acids, or alkalies that could affect your artwork.
 The complete specification of our museum grade mountboards is shown below:

-• 100% cotton fibre.
+• 100% cotton fibre

-• Free from lignin and sulphur.
+• Free from lignin and sulphur

-• OBA-free (Optical Brightening Agents).
+• OBA-free (Optical Brightening Agents)

-• Lightfast, Blue Wool Scale reading of 5 minimum.
+• Lightfast, Blue Wool Scale reading of 5 minimum

-• Passes the Silver Tarnish Test and Photographic Activity Test.
+• Passes the Silver Tarnish Test and Photographic Activity Test

-• EVA polymer adhesive, contains no plasticisers, pH7.0.
+• EVA polymer adhesive, contains no plasticisers, pH 7.0

 • Museum Cream: Buffered with calcium carbonate